 Ansible modules for online services work slightly differently.
 These modules connect from the control machine to the relevant server or cloud, and use the API that the service provides to send commands to it.

-The software for Ansible Tower is developed as an Open Source project, called AWX.
-You may use AWX, rather than pay for Ansible Tower, but the project does not provide user support or long-term maintenance for releases.
+Red Hat offer the Ansible Automation Platform for their customers.
+The software for this is developed as an Open Source project, called AWX.
+The AWX project does not provide user support or long-term maintenance for releases.

 Setting Up a Control Machine